FAJITA-Packet-Processing-Framework/FAJITA-experiments/README.md

 ## Repository Organization

-- `experiments` direcotry contains configuration files that you need to run all experiments discussed in the paper.
+- `experiments` direcotry contains configuration files and necessary information that you need to run all experiments discussed in the paper.

 - `graphs` directory contains all csv results and graphs that already presented in the paper.
 You can use the output csv of your experiments and use the provided [Gnuplot][Gnuplot] scripts to generate your graphs in the same style as the paper.